ACANETS/iot-labs/lab5/README.md

 9. In the terminal running the server, press Ctrl+C to stop running the server.

-10. You will now use TCP dump to monitor packets being sent back and forth using the ssh protocol.
+10. You will now use tcpdump to monitor packets being sent back and forth using the ssh protocol.
 In one of the two terminal windows, enter the following command:
 ```
 tcpdump port ssh -i usb0 -w capture.pcap
 ```

-11. TCP dump will be monitoring all packets that are passed over the SSH protocol.
+11. tcpdump will be monitoring all packets that are passed over the SSH protocol.
 In the other terminal window, enter the following commands to list the files in the directory.
 ```
 ls
 ll